 The PlayStation Vita in a portable game console developed by Sony.
 It was released on the 17 December 2011 in Japan.
 On the 22d of February, the console became available in North America, Europe and the rest of the world.

 The updated Video Converter presents new video conversion presets for popular game consoles: Sony PS Vita and Microsoft Xbox.
 Now you can watch your favorite movies and video clips on a large TV screen via Xbox or on a handy PS Vita console.
+You can even import DVD films with our DVD copy software and prepare them for your gaming console.
 The available video qualities: Full HD 1080p, HD 720p, and 640p.
 For Xbox users may choose among WMV, AVI, or MP4 formats and switch 5.1 sound for WMV video.

 Let's check how you can prepare media content for watching on your gaming console.